D3Hunter/blog/computer-science/languages/java/libraries-frameworks/activemq.md

 disable jmx support(thread name starts with rmi): set `useJmx` to false set `persistent=false` to disable persistent
-You can monitor the status of the connection with the broker via the `addTransportListener()` method on the `ActiveMQConnection`. by default there is one thread allocated by every `session`.
+You can monitor the status of the connection with the broker via the `addTransportListener()` method on the `ActiveMQConnection`.

+by default there is one thread allocated by every `session`.
 This basically means that session will use its ThreadPoolExecutor to execute its tasks.

+If you want to consume concurrently from a queue, then you must use a different session for each consumer.
+This is because you must have a session per thread.
+The JMS contract is that only 1 session is used by one thread at once - which if you're using consumers means that only 1 consumer can receive messages at once if using the same session.
+So if you want concurrent consumption of messages, you need to `use different sessions for each consumer`.

 ### Quick Start
 - `activemq start`